yetanothermightytool/powershell/vbr/backup-scanning-tools-v2/README.md

 ## Prerequisites

 - **Veeam Backup & Replication v13.** The scripts use cmdlets and parameters that do not exist in v12.
 - **PowerShell 7.** Veeam PowerShell v13 dropped Windows PowerShell 5.1, so `powershell.exe` will not work - use `pwsh`.
-Scheduled tasks need to be changed accordingly.
+- **Veeam Backup & Replication Console** installed on the machine running the scripts.
+The Veeam PowerShell module comes with it.
 - For the FLR hash scanner: a text file with SHA256 hashes, one per line.
+- For the secure restore: a VMware or Hyper-V backup. v13.0.2 has no entire VM restore cmdlet for Proxmox VE, Nutanix AHV, oVirt/RHV or Scale Computing.

 ## Installation

 1. Create a folder for the scripts, for example `D:\Scripts\vbr\scanningtools`.
-2. Copy `backup-scanning-tools-webmenu.ps1`, `vbr-scan-backups.ps1` and `vbr-flr-hashscanner.ps1` into it.
+2. Copy `backup-scanning-tools-webmenu.ps1`, `vbr-scan-backups.ps1`, `vbr-flr-hashscanner.ps1` and `vbr-securerestore.ps1` into it.
 3. Optionally place a `scanner.png` in the same folder - the web console picks it up as a logo and simply leaves it out if it is not there.
 4. Start the web console with `pwsh` (see below).